 Process freezing is a high-volume activity that’s fast-paced because products need to keep moving.
-The system must operate on-time to stay profitable.
+The system must operate on time to stay profitable.
 That is why humidity is such a threat, to the product and to the entire process.
 Humidity has the potential to halt production to defrost evaporators or remove ice from a variety of surfaces like conveyors, floors, and walls.

 Within frozen food processing, temperature control is vital to keep the product fresh and frozen.
-All the steps have a vast temperature range—anywhere from 50 to -50 degrees F. Moisture becomes a problem because of the changing between so many temperatures and environments.
+All the steps have a vast temperature range—anywhere from 50 to -50 degrees F. Moisture becomes a problem because of the changes between so many temperatures and environments.
 Ultimately, causes there to be too much humidity in the air.